mithril-security/blindai-preview/docs/docs/deploy-on-premise.md

 If you do not set up a reverse proxy, users will need to set the `hazmat_http_on_untrusted_port` option to `True` when using blindai-preview's `connect()` function.
 Again, this is **not recommended** for production.

+Once the server has been deployed, users can connect to your server by using the client PyPi package API and specifying the server IP address and ports when using the `connect` method.

 ### Building from source

 If you want to **build from source**, perhaps because you want to contribute to the project or build from a certain branch or commit, you can do so with the following steps.